-By improving collaboration and communication among various groups, such as audit, information security, compliance, and risk management, issues are resolved faster with minimal confusion or rework.
+By improving collaboration and communication among various groups, such as audit, information security, compliance, and risk management, you can resolve issues faster with minimal confusion or rework.

 Clear Organizational Hierarchy

-In a GRC tool, each business unit is mapped to relevant business processes, applications, and systems.
+A GRC tool maps each business unit to relevant business processes, applications, and systems.
 Creating such a hierarchy helps set up a central authoritative inventory of business units, applications, and procedures, making it easier to manage enterprise-wide risk and compliance requirements.

 Centralized Policies, Controls, and Results

-A GRC tool displays all relevant GRC information, such as audit results, risk assessments, vulnerability scans, and penetration tests, in one place in a user-friendly format, making it easy to share and take appropriate action.
+A GRC tool displays all relevant GRC information (such as audit results, risk assessments, vulnerability scans, and penetration tests) in one place and in a user-friendly format, making it easy to share and take appropriate action.

 Use Cases for a GRC tool